TOMToolkit/tomtoolkit.github.io/docs/tomarchitecture.md

 ### Template Engine
 The toolkit is able to take advantage of Django's excellent [template engine](https://docs.djangoproject.com/en/2.2/topics/templates/).
-Part of the engine's power comes form the ability of templates to extend and override each other.
+Part of the engine's power comes from the ability of templates to extend and override each other.
 This means a TOM developer can easily change the layout and style of any page without modifying the underlying framework's code directly.
 Entire pages may be replaced, or only "blocks" within a template.